GlobalDataBarometer/handbook/docs/index.md

 *   **Generate indicator scores through the use of discrete elements.** This is a break from the Open Data Barometer scoring method that asked experts to provide a 0 - 10 score based on a rubrik, and responds both to a desire from partners for more structured, granular data, and to feedback that the previous scoring method led to unexplained variation between assessments.
 In this draft handbook under each indicator you will see the sub-questions that will be used to generate indicator scores.
 The exact calculation of scores is not included, and will be shared later in the year following further piloting and consultation.
 *   **Anchor indicators in established agreements and practices.** For the majority of indicators we have carried a review of the literature and of international standards and agreements to ensure that indicators assess countries against reasonable benchmarks that are rooted in prior international agreements or commitments.
 In particular, we draw on the Sustainable Development Goals as international agreement on public goods.
 *  **Identify bright spots and recognise different systems of government.** In particular, we have sought to increase the sensitivity of indicators to federal systems, and to cases where good practice may exist at an agency or sub-national level, even if the practice is not yet widespread.
-We have also sought to avoid cultural or high-income country biases in the design of indicators through look for examples and evidence from a wide range of settings.
+We have also sought to avoid cultural or high-income country biases in the design of indicators through looking for examples and evidence from a wide range of settings.
 However, during this consultation phase we particularly welcome feedback to ensure indicators are framed to provide fair assessment across all country contexts.
 *   **Generate actionable data.** For a number of themes, we have worked with partners to understand how they might use primary data from the Global Data Barometer, and to ensure data points can support improved government practice.

 The [indicators page](indicators/) contains a full list of candidate primary survey indicators for inclusion in the 2021 Pilot edition of the Barometer.
 Following this feedback stage, we may edit, update or remove specific indicators from the pilot.

+Certain themes and selected indicator sub-questions in the Global Data Barometer have been selected to build upon the Open Data Barometer, and to provide continuity with the former study’s metrics.
+This includes Global Data Barometer indicators assessing the presence of open data frameworks and initiatives and checking for many similar categories of dataset.
+In some cases, we have identified new secondary sources to replace primary Open Data Barometer questions, and so not all Open Data Barometer data categories are reflected in this current handbook.

 ## Theme Selection

 On the [themes](themes/) page you can find a list of the different modules that our expert survey researchers will be asked to provide data on.
 These modules collect together related indicators that we anticipate researchers will address together.
 Modules vary in scale, although the influence of thematic modules on the overall Barometer score will be balanced through weighted aggregation.